jtmiller28/Bees-and-Angiosperms-Interactions/README.md

 ## **Research Question(s)**
 1. What drives bee diversity in California?
 2. How can we link flowering plant & bee diversity using open source occurrence data?
-3. What trends in the level 3 ecoregions of California shape these two groups assemblages?
+3. What abiotic trends in the level 3 ecoregions of California shape these two groups assemblages?

 ## **Goals of the Project**
 - Using iDigBio & GBIF occurrence records we would like to investigate trends in diversity and spatial distribution of bees & angiosperms of the level 3 EPA ecoregions originating in California.